 How Can Osteopathy Treat Neck Pain?

 One of the best ways to resolve the pain is with osteopathy treatment – a corrective manual therapy that encourages boney and muscular alignment of the neck and upper back muscles that become strained from overuse.

 An osteopath will do a thorough assessment to work out the cause of your pain.
 If osteopathic treatment is appropriate, it may include soft tissue massage and mobilisation of the neck and spine.
 The aim is to reduce pain, improve ease of neck movements and increase resilience to further episodes of neck soreness.
 An osteopath will also give you advice on lifestyle, posture and exercises to do at home.
 In some instances, you may be referred to your GP for a scan, X-ray or other tests to rule out possible underlying conditions.

 The result?
 You will feel very relaxed, have increased neck and shoulder mobility and you can get on with your life without pain.

 Each osteopathic treatment goes beyond relieving neck and shoulder pain.
 Body & Mind Osteopathy will also show you how to manage your posture and movement habits to help prevent the pain returning.

 Osteopathic Care Helps

-Osteopaths use a wide range of treatment techniques including soft tissue massage to soften muscle tension, gentle stretches and articulation and manipulation of the joints as appropriate.
+Osteopaths use a wide range of manual therapy techniques including soft tissue massage to soften muscle tension, gentle stretches and articulation and manipulation of the joints as appropriate.
 We may also use gentle cranial osteopathic techniques to re-balance the equilibrium or the spine and cranium, to ease the symptoms and return the patient to good health.
 Contact our neck pain treatment Toronto clinic today to set up your treatment.